estellederrien/vue-starter-webpack-node-cli-4/README.md

 ## LATEST STARTER NEWS !
   <br>
-  09-10-2020 : The infinity free FTP policy is limiting and blocking at a certain point ...
+  09-10-2020 : The infinity free FTP policy is limiting and blocking at a certain point :  230-Your bandwidth usage is restricted...
 I am currently searching for another FTP<br>
    09-17-2020 : Uploading multiples files to the FTP server is now working, next step is reading files from FTP ...<br>
   08-05-2020 : Uploadings pics is now active on heroku, switching to the tmp directory. next step is activating the ftp files uploading<br>
   08-04-2020 : I'm currently focused on performance issues ( initial loading is too slow)<br>